photoangell/provejs-jquery/README.md

 	- Requied: false,
 	- Default: true,
 	- Descrption: will enable the field for validation.
 A value of ':visible' will only validate the input if the input if visible.
 A [booleanator](#booleanator) is something (bool, selector, sudo-selector, function) that evaluates to either true or false.
 So for example, you specify enabled: ':visible' and the field config will be enabled when the input is visible.
 Or perhaps, enable validation when the input is not empty by setting enabled to ':filled'.
-- `selector` - optional (string) defaults to '[name="field"]'.
-There are rare cases in which you want to validate a non-input for which you can specify a selector.
-- `trigger` optional (string) defaults to 'change keyup click blur'.
-You change when live validation happens by changing the trigger value.
+- `selector`
+	- Type: string,
+	- Required: false,
+	- Default: '[name="field"]',
+	- Description: jQuery selector which you can shift the context of the validation.
+- `trigger`
+	- Type: string,
+	- Required: false,
+	- Default: 'change keyup click blur',
+	- Description: The events on which you want to live validation to happen.
+- `stateful`
+	- Type: bool,
+	- Required: false,
+	- Default: true,
-- `stateful` - optional (bool) defaults to true.
-Prove is a stateful validator.
+	- Description: jquery-prove is a stateful validator.
 You can disable stateful validation by setting stateful to false.
 Prove hashes the input value to determine if the input value has changed since last validation.
-Prove does this stateful validation with keeping a DOM reference to any inputs.
+Prove does this stateful validation without keeping a DOM reference to any inputs.
+- `group`
+	- Type: bool,
+	- Required: false,
-- `group` - optional (bool) which defaults to false for all but radio inputs.
-This option defines if prove should validate the inputs as a group or validate the found inputs indivdually.
+	- Default: false for all but radio inputs,
+	- Description: should jquery-prove validate the inputs as a group or validate the found inputs indivdually.

 ### Validator Options